 Mary Beth Heeder

 During more than 35 years working with students in and out of the classroom, Mary Beth has led various student success initiatives.
-Currently Mary Beth directs the Academic Orientation and Transitions Unit and teaches first year writing during which her students develop habits of the mind that ignite a passion for learning.
-The classroom is her “laboratory” that informs how she manages the task of the new student transition.
+Currently Mary Beth manages strategic initiatives that impact MSU's vision of student success and teaches first year writing.
+The classroom is her "laboratory" that informs how she can inspire students to develop habits of the mind that ignite a passion for learning and how she can best manage the task of connecting teaching and learning to form pathways that better support student success.

 Mary Beth has led several committees focused on the student transition, created programs and publications that have shaped our student success initiatives, presented at several national and local conferences, designed learner-centered courses and experiential learning programs that address cultural competence, inclusion and engagement.
 Her honors and awards include The Michigan State University Outstanding Staff Award and The Enhancement of the University Award.